responsible-ai-collaborative/aiid/site/docs/CLOUDINARY.md

 #### PlaceholderImage Component

-When external images fail to load (due to server restrictions, network issues, or invalid URLs), AIID generates unique, visually appealing placeholder images using the `PlaceholderImage` component:
+When external images fail to load (due to server restrictions, network issues, or invalid URLs), AIID generates a placeholder image using the `PlaceholderImage` component.

 ```javascript
 import PlaceholderImage from 'components/PlaceholderImage';